 Lumens are the unit of measure that state the amount of light output produced by a light source.
 The higher the lumens, the greater the light output.
 The standard fluorescent tube should produce at least (3000-3300) lumens.

-How can I optimize the light output?
+How can I optimize the light output for indoor marijuana grow?

 You can help reflect the light out of each tube, by using metal foil tape as a reflector, attached directly to the tube.
 For more info on lighting and different lights please visit our Grow Lights section.